 This post is about my understanding of what “Energy” of a space or an object or a painting is and how it affects the people in it.
 All of the things mentioned are purely based on my experience at home and working with so many different space and also general life.
 And it has nothing to do with decor.

 With every passing day I am becoming more and more aware of the energy that surrounds me in my home and studio, the energy I put into my work, my cooking, doing everyday mundane things and how it affects me and my space.
 I am sure everyone has had experiences where you went to an absolutely cluttered, unorganized space and yet something about it felt very comforting and good while you were there.
 On the other hand, went to a swanky place and felt uneasy, cold or just wanted to get out of there as soon as possible?
-Years ago, while I was travelling the country visiting craftsmen, I was in this tiny little 10×10 kind of hut in North Karnataka talking to a lady and seeing her craft and I felt like I could spend all day there.
+Years ago, while I was traveling the country visiting craftsmen, I was in this tiny little 10×10 kind of hut in North Karnataka talking to a lady and seeing her craft and I felt like I could spend all day there.
 I was sitting on the cement floor, no fan, tiny skylight providing good but diffused light, but something about it felt so right.
 Another day, another craft I was in this huge house filled with beautiful wood carvings leaning against every wall, one step into the door and I was hit with this uneasy feeling that I wanted to leave.

 What is this energy?

 That “something about this place” kind of feeling is the energy of the space.
 It can be good or bad, you cannot see it, you can only feel it, and you most certainly cannot rubbish it.
 And I think women are more intuitive and we can feel it better.
 (Any man reading this post, please leave me a comment if you’ve had experiences like these)